MrWhimble/RailwayTool/Assets/MrWhimble/RailwayMaker/README.md

         * RailwayMeshManager (if you want to generate a visible mesh)
         * RailwayNetworkBehaviour (if you want to have an object go around the track)

+2. Create a new rail path by right-clicking assets and clicking: Create > MrWhimble > Rail Path Data

+3. Drag the new rail path into the RailwayManager script

-2. Create a new curve by clicking "Create New Curve"
+4. Create a new curve by clicking "Create New Curve"

-3. build your track:
+5. build your track:
     Controls:
     (MoveAdd):
         * click on a point to move it